The debut novel of Beth Fantaskey, also known for Jekel Loves Hyde. A sequel, Jessica Rules The Dark Side, has been announced for the summer of 2011.

-- Eagleland: Lucius' commntary on American life shifts slowly from version 2 to version 1.
+- Eagleland: Lucius' commentary on American life shifts slowly from version 2 to version 1.

 - Faking the Dead: Subverted.
-Lucius intends an outright Suicide by Cop (or rather angry high school student), but having previously talked to Dorin, Jake purposely doesn't drive the stake far enough.
+Lucius intends to essentially commit suicide by cop (or rather angry high school student), but having previously talked to Dorin, Jake purposely doesn't drive the stake far enough.
 Lucius is "a little peeved" to wake up alive.
 At first they all agree to keep it from Jessica, but seeing how miserable the separation makes her - and how dangerous it makes Lucius - Dorin decides to tell her after all.

 - Fat and Proud: Lucius persuades Jessica to be proud of her curves.

 - Generation Xerox: Jessica looks exactly like her birth mother, and by the end, appears to have inherited her leadership qualities as well.

 - Green-Eyed Epiphany: Jessica doesn't realize how she feels about Lucius until she sees him flirting with Faith Crosse.

 - Hippie Parents: The Packwoods, a folklore professor and a yoga teacher.